ilEnzio/ScalaPractice/99problems stuff/src/main/scala/README.md

 #### TIL

-- Variatic - any number of parameters
+- Variadic - any number of parameters
 - Several shell commands and brief history of shell [which, chmod, #!, ]
 -  don't model things that aren't important to model.